-- 2.9 In order to fully inform the screening process, a number of surrounding plans have been consulted to determine likely significant effects that could arise from the Leicester and Leicestershire Draft Strategic Growth Plan in combination with these other plans.
-These were selected because they were the main land use plans that are located within, or surround Leicestershire, and may also interact with the European sites discussed in this report.
-They are: - North West Leicestershire Local Plan (adopted 2017) - Harborough Local Plan Proposed Submission 2011-2031 - Nuneaton and Bedworth Submitted Borough Plan 2011-2031 - Leicester Core Strategy (adopted July 2014) - Rutland Local Plan Core Strategy (adopted 2011) - South Derbyshire Local Plan Part 1 (adopted 2016) - Leicestershire Minerals and Waste Local Plan (Pre-submission Draft 2016)
+- 2.11 In order to fully inform the HRA process, additional relevant plans have been consulted to determine whether any in-combination Likely Significant Effects that could arise from the Leicester and Leicestershire Strategic Growth Plan.
+These plans were selected because they are the main land use plans located within or adjacent to Leicestershire, and they may also interact with the European sites discussed in this Report.
+They are: - North West Leicestershire Local Plan (adopted 2017); - Harborough Submitted Local Plan 2011-2031; - Nuneaton and Bedworth Submitted Borough Plan 2011-2031; - Leicester Core Strategy (adopted July 2014); - Rutland Local Plan Core Strategy (adopted 2011);